thehyve/delphyne-template/README.md

 Under `python/`:
 - `cdm_custom` collects any custom tables  needed in the project that are not part of an official OMOP CDM release.
-`TreatmentLine` is provided as an example.
+The `TreatmentLine` table is provided as an example.
+Remove this folder if no custom table is needed.
 - `transformation/` collects the project-specific transformation scripts for each source data table - target CDM table combination.
 The scripts must follow the mapping specifications closely, and vice-versa the mapping specifications must reflect any implementation decision made in the scripts.
 - `util/` should contain any functions or classes needed in the transformation scripts that is not already available in the repository dependencies.